sgorgun/hello-world6/README.md

 ![Run All Tests](images/run-all-tests.png)

-You can go to AutoCode portal, open the task page, and click on the "Check task" button.
+You can go to the AutoCode portal, open the task page, and click on the "Check task" button.

 ## Fix Compiler Issues